 She set out on a quest to find a platform or an environment or a set of tools where she could build and maintain the functionality they needed.
 Over the next 6 months she engaged in over a dozen trial implementations.
 She would bring a product in house, build a representative part of a solution and explore how easy was it to build screens, reports, validation and the like.
 Most were not up to her expectations.

 Then she tried a product called AppSynergy (then ParaSQL).
-The AppSynergy system is a model driven, data-centric low code environment that runs on top of an advanced federated data model that abstracts out the majority of integration complexity.
+The AppSynergy system is a model driven, data-centric low code environment that runs on top of an advanced federated database that abstracts out the majority of integration complexity.
 While that wasn't what Kim was looking for specifically, she recognized its capability when she tried it out.

 "Fast development, great built-in features, not a lot of coding needed, supports all of our ERP needs.
 Easy report generation.
 Knowledgeable support resources.
 Allowances for larger applications.
 Quick publishing, can be done while users are on the system - thus no down time.
 User security roles down to the field/column level.
 Group security available.
 Living in Google land allows our users to adapt to in-house applications quickly as the look and feel is very familiar.
 No hardware, networking needed.
 Pay for what you need, grow when you need it.
 API integration."